Ponta Delgada: Economy

 With a strong concentration of service activities, the municipality is an important industrial and agricultural centre.
 The Arrifes-Covoada basin is the main bread-basket on the island of São Miguel, in addition to all the parishes located around the rim of the Sete Cidades Massif.

 In 1999, 1039 companies had their operational seats within the borders of Ponta Delgada, roughly equal to 45.4% of the companies of the Azores.
 Of these companies, 4.4% were in the primary sector, 13.7% in secondary industries and 81.9% in the tertiary service sector.
 The volume of sales (in 2000) was equivalent to 1,458 million Euros, associated with the service industry, of which banking, computer programming/services, corporate and commercial services, as well as tourism, dominate.

 Tourist activity in Ponta Delgada accounted for 34% of the hotel occupancy in the region, of which 46% were overnight trips (1997).

+Ponta Delgada has seen an increase in tourism since the Azores gained attention through many different travel media mediums, such as the World Travel Market London’s annual survey recognized the Azores as the world’s most underrated destination.
+Also, in recent years, Forbes, Bloomberg, BBC, Lonely Planet, Travel + Leisure, and other major global publications mentioned the Azores in their ‘must-visit’ lists for sustainable and adventure travel.
+The Azores and Ponta Delgada were one of the poorest areas in Europe, until they saw potential in the tourism industry.
+Now, flights have increased over 200% from North America, with the Ponta Delgada airport being the main hub for the islands.
+Also, a study in 2014 found that Ponta Delgada accounted for 41.5% of the accommodation capacity of the Azores, and the overnight stays in hotel establishments represented 55.5% of the Azores.

 In addition, Ponta Delgada is the centre of administrative services in the region, with many of the governmental secretariats located in this municipal seat (including the Regional Presidency and several directorates).

 Several newspapers are published in Ponta Delgada, including Açoriano Oriental (one of the oldest continuing daily newspapers in the country) and the Diário dos Açores.

 Transport

 Served by an international airport in the parish of Relva (Ponta Delgada-João Paulo II International Airport), the municipality is the principal port of entry for goods entering and people arriving in the Azores.
 SATA International and SATA Air Açores have their head offices in Ponta Delgada.
+As of 2024, the airport served nearly 3,3 million passengers.